dixyes/magic-pdf-server/Readme.md

 # magic-pdf-server

-a simple server to convert html to pdf using MinerU
+a simple server to convert extract pdf info using MinerU

 ## License